shehbashahab/2DDirectManipulationUI/README.md

 # Assignment 3 - Direct Manipulation User Interface for a Simple 2D Image Compositor

-Time spent: 5 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-* [x] The user can load one or more images (.jpg, and .pngformats are supported) individually from disk and display
+* [x] The user can load one or more images (.jpg, and .pngformats are supported) individually from disk
 * [x] Images can be overlapping
-* [x] User should be able to select a single image and either move (translate), rotate or scale the image anywhere on the Canvas
+* [x] User should be able to select a single image and either move, rotate or scale the image anywhere on the Canvas
 * [x] The user should be able to select a single image and delete it from the Canvas
 * [x] The user should be able to control the stacking order of the images
 * [x] The user should be able to save the composition to a disk file